parduino/Femora/docs/technical/drm.rst

 Technical Implementation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The DRM component is implemented as a singleton class to ensure consistent state throughout an analysis.
-This means that only one instance of the DRM class exists at any time, accessible through the MeshMaker's analysis property.
+This means that only one instance of the DRM class exists at any time, accessible through the FEMORA's analysis property.

 The implementation includes several key aspects: